 Existing Homes

-Build Back Smarter in Christchurch
+Build Back Smarter pilot project

 The extensive repair and rebuilding required in Christchurch presents an opportunity to include upgrades which will improve the performance of the region’s housing stock - we call this building back smarter.